 Union Area Chamber of Commerce

 ).
-The Union Common was registered on the
+The Union Common was placed on

 National Register of Historic Places

-on November 7, 2007.
+November 7, 2007.

 Modern Union is an agricultural community with dairy and blueberry

 farming.
 There are two wineries, the Savage Oaks Vineyard and Winery

 and the Sweetgrass Farm Winery

 along with service related businesses and tourism.

 Past industries included quarrying, transporting limestone, growing

-and many small mills.
-Small manufacturing businesses were making furniture, caskets, carriages, parlor
+manufacturing businesses made furniture, caskets, carriages, parlor

 organs and granite monuments.